 For example, take the below ~$199 ticket between New York and Los Angeles.
 If you have Delta’s co-branded credit card you could redeem 20,000 miles to cover the cost of the ticket, or redeem 15,000 miles and pay $49.20, etc.

 Again, there are much better ways to use those miles.
 I’d still rather redeem them for premium cabin international tickets.
 However, for those who don’t want to deal with Delta’s lack of award charts, you can at least get a penny per point towards the cost of cash tickets.
-So assuming you’re able to apply for the Gold Delta SkyMiles Card and/or Platinum Delta SkyMiles Card, I’d seriously consider doing so.
+So assuming you’re able to apply for a Delta Amex card, I’d seriously consider doing so.